sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 * The SSH user is called "cloudbreak".
 * You can obtain the host IP from the EC2 console > **Instances** view by selecting the instance, selecting the **Description** tab, and copying the value of the **Public DNS (IPv4) ** or **IPv4 Public IP** parameter.

-On Mac OS X, you can SSH to the VM by running the following from the Terminal app: `ssh -i "your-private-key.pem" cloudnreak@instance_IP` where "your-private-key.pem" points to the location of your private key and "instance_IP" is the public IP address of the VM.
+On Mac OS X, you can SSH to the VM by running the following from the Terminal app: `ssh -i "your-private-key.pem" cloudbreak@instance_IP` where "your-private-key.pem" points to the location of your private key and "instance_IP" is the public IP address of the VM.

 On Windows, you can use [PuTTy](http://www.putty.org/).